Printing Inks for Packaging: Definition, Types, Benefits, and Uses

 Substrate Compatibility

-Substrate compatibility reflects how water‑based, solvent‑based, and radiation‑curable chemistries anchor color to corrugated liners, coated cartons, and nonporous films such as PE, P, or PET.
+Substrate compatibility reflects how water‑based, solvent‑based, and radiation‑curable chemistries anchor color to corrugated liners, coated cartons, and nonporous films such as PE, PP, or PET.
 Substrate compatibility supports adhesion, gloss control, and scratch resistance during shipping.

 Environmental Performance